inBeat/inbeat-website/content/top-influencers/tiktok/makeup/canada/toronto/_index.md

 ---
-title: Top 10 Makeup TikTok Influencers In Toronto In 2023
+title: Top 10 Makeup TikTok Influencers In Toronto In 2024
 description: >-
-  Find top makeup TikTok influencers in Toronto in 2023.
-Most popular hashtags: #makeup #fyp #toronto #foryou.
+  Find top makeup TikTok influencers in Toronto in 2024.
+Most popular hashtags: #fyp #foryou #makeup #toronto.
 platform: TikTok
-hits: 87
+hits: 89
-text_top: Identify the most popular TikTok accounts on inBeat.
+text_top: Analyze the best TikTok profiles on inBeat.
-text_bottom: Our platform aggregates 87 TikTok influencers like this in Toronto, Canada for you to pitch.
+text_bottom: Our search engine aggregates 89 TikTok influencers like this in Toronto, Canada for you to collaborate.
 profiles:
   - username: "jasgbtn"
     fullname: >-